ministryofjustice/security-guidance/docs/security-clearance-appeals-policy.md

 # Security clearance appeals policy

-The Cluster 2 Security Unit \(C2SU\) forms part of the Transforming Government Security programme, which aims to standardise and strengthen operational security across Government.
+The Protective Security Centre (PSC) Operations Unit forms part of the Transforming Government Security programme, which aims to standardise and strengthen operational security across Government.

-The Ministry of Justice \(MoJ\) is part of Cluster 2, and so must adhere to this policy.
+The Ministry of Justice \(MoJ\) is part of PSC Operations, and so must adhere to this policy.

-This policy applies to permanent members of staff and contractors' employees employed on the work of the MoJ, and those organisations for which the Cluster 2 Security Unit holds the responsibility for vetting, including non-departmental public bodies \(NDPBs\).
+This policy applies to permanent members of staff and contractors' employees employed on the work of the MoJ, and those organisations for which the PSC Operations Unit holds the responsibility for vetting, including non-departmental public bodies \(NDPBs\).

 It also applies to: